VeerpalKaur1511/MvcButton/Readme.txt

-now add new public class then its sloved..... and removed that in the next step i register the context by Add the following using statements at the top of Startup.cs and add some code i Add a connection string to appsetting and to examine my database
+now add new public class then its sloved..... and removed that in the next step i register the context by Add the following using statements at the top of Startup.cs and add some code i Add a connection string to appsetting and to examine my database in the next step i add Scaffold button pages and run the migration commands Add-Migration InitialCreate Update-Database and test app .....